HANS REY AND MARTIN MAES TAKE ON HONG KONG

 Martin Maes: After traveling the world racing bike I was extremely excited to discover Hong Kong and the trails around.
 Riding my bike overlooking the amazing city that is HongKong was my favourite part.
 However the traffic in the city was pretty shocking!
 Much better going through biking.

 SNT: What was the riding community like in Hong Kong?

 HR: There are many trails and trail networks in HK and on the surrounding islands.
 IMBA and other trail advocacy groups have lobbied and built for years.
 There are some beautiful flow trails in the New Territories, South Lantau, Lamma Island, and other places.
 Weekends are the busiest with local riders and expats, there are also local races.
 MM: The riding community in HK was awesome.
 So many motivated riders which put so much work into the trails.
 It was a great experience all round.

 SNT: You chose to travel to Hong Kong during a particularly tense time there.
 Was this a part of your decision, were you afraid or concerned at any point during the filming, and what if anything did you take away from the experience?

 HR: I was planning this trip long before the protests started, we had no idea we’d be there during the height of the violence.
-These protests are spread all over town and pop up like wildfires in different neighborhoods.
+These protests are spread all over town and pop up like wildfires in different neighbourhoods.
 Unintentionally we got pretty close a few times and it was scary, with the riot police and people running around or throwing rocks and blocking roads.
-We stayed clear and minded our own business, but it sure is a critical time in HK.
-This city might never be the same again as we experienced it.
+We stayed clear and minded our own business, but it sure is a critical time in HK, this city might never be the same again as we experienced it.